Vyral/base-template/_posts/2018-12-14-sellers-dont-wait-until-spring-to-list-your-home.md

 The third, and most important, reason to list now is that **you will face less competition from other sellers.** I briefly touched on this reason above, but it’s worth repeating.
 Less competition means more money in your pocket and a more timely move into your next home.

-If you have any more questions about selling during the winter or you have any other real estate needs I can take care of, don’t hesitate to reach out to me.
+If you have any more questions about selling during the winter or you have other real estate needs I can take care of, don’t hesitate to reach out to me.
 I’d be happy to help you.